Song structure is crucial to writing great music.

 They’ll need it to be at a reasonable length without too many new sections.
 You don’t want them to get completely lost in a song that feels like it’s dragging along forever.

-Without good structure, people will need a lot of concentration to listen to your song.
+Without good structure, people will need a lot of concentration to listen to your song and probably won’t enjoy it as much.

 Structure helps listeners know right where they are, because they know where they’ve been.